November 1922

 O'Farrell P (1997), pg xxiii; Macardle (1999), pg 814; Curran J M (1980), pgs 257-258; Dorney (2017), pg 211; O’Connor and Connolly (2011), pgs 127-131

 Michael Kilroy - Commandant of the anti-Treaty 4th Western Division - is wounded and captured during a massive sweep in west and south Mayo which went on for a number of days.
 The pro-Treaty officer in charge said that five of his troops and 11 anti-Treaty men were killed during this operation.
-One of those killed is pro-Treaty Captain Joe Ruddy (implicated in the killing of J C Milling RM on March 31st 1919).
-Another pro-Treaty casualty was Joe Walsh who was in the West Mayo Flying Column.
-Anti-Treaty casualties were Woods from Westport Quay; P. McEllin from Kiltimagh and Murphy from Galway.

-O’Donoghue (1986), pg 278; Hopkinson (1988), pg 217; Price (2012), pg 236
+O’Donoghue (1986), pg 278; Hopkinson (1988), pg 217; Price (2012), pg 236; Ferriter (2021), pgs 147-149

 Pro-Treaty Private James Murray killed in action in Castledermot, Co.
-Kildare
+Kildare.

 Durney (2011), pg 101